24 turbulent hours for Trump's children

 The influence of Trump's children was seen in the firing of former campaign manager Corey Lewandowski.
 His children personally vetted vice presidential contenders this summer.
 And at the Republican National Convention, his four adult children -- Ivanka, Don Jr., Eric and Tiffany -- each delivered speeches that sought to show more human sides of their father.

-Ivaknka Trump used her convention speech to wade into policy, making a case to women by arguing for paid maternity leave and equal pay.
+Ivanka Trump used her convention speech to wade into policy, making a case to women by arguing for paid maternity leave and equal pay.
 Her primetime Thursday night introduction of her father was well-received -- particularly as she revealed a softer side of the billionaire businessman that no other speaker or surrogate had been able to show before.

 And after a week in which Republicans largely focused on Clinton's deficiencies rather than on Trump's attributes and personal story, Ivanka Trump warmed up the crowd by offering a new window into the Republican nominee.
 She urged viewers to give her father a second look by saying that "if It's possible to be famous and not really well-known, that describes the father who raised me."